 24. The Wicker Man (1973)

-The Twist: The missing child was simply a hoax concocted to lure someone to the island from the mainland.
-Fearing another poor harvest, the nut-nut locals were looking for as human sacrifice to appease their Sun God.
+What's the twist?
+The missing child was simply a hoax concocted to lure someone to the island from the mainland.
+Fearing another poor harvest, the nut-nut locals were looking for a human sacrifice to appease their Sun God.
 One might have suspected the islands 'colourful' inhabitants were not all they seemed, but the magnitude of their deception is startling, as is the extent of their apparent madness.

 23. Arrival (2016)